KankakeeCommunityCollege/newsroom-commit-history/_posts/2018-10-02-manufacturing-technology-hosting-a-food-drive.md

 ![](/uploads/food-pantry.jpg){: .float-image-left}Kankakee Community College’s Manufacturing Technology program is hosting a food drive during October to benefit the college’s Food Pantry.

 Non-perishable and canned items will be accepted.
 Especially welcome are “grab-and-go” options for a quick meal or snack, such as ramen noodle cups, macaroni and cheese cups, popcorn, cereal, granola bars or fruit cups.
-See the complete recommended [list](http://www.kcc.edu/students/studentlife/Documents/Food-Pantry-donations.pdf){: target="_blank"}.&nbsp;
+See the complete recommended [list](http://www.kcc.edu/students/studentlife/Documents/Food-Pantry-donations.pdf){: target="_blank"}.

 Donation bins are located on KCC’s Riverfront Campus, outside Rooms L340 and W102; and at the entrance of the Manufacturing and Industrial Technology Center (MITC).